MonicaNguyenH/parent-child/README.md

 # Class 12

 ## Description
-- passing value from parent to child and chld to parent
+- parent to child and child to parent